-Outcome data for 2012- 2019 indicates positive improvement in the following Strong Workforce Outcomes:
+Outcome data for 2011- 2021 indicates positive improvement in the following Strong Workforce Outcomes.
+CTE enrollment challenges mirror those in the region and the state.

-Career Education Student

-Enrollments - Students who took

-at least 0.5 units in any single

-credit course or who had at least

-12 positive attendance hours in

-any single noncredit course on a

-TOP code that is assigned to a

-vocational industry sector

-Students Earning 9+ Units - Students who successfully completed nine or more career education semester units in the selected year within a single district Students Who Attained a

-Noncredit Workforce Milestone Students enrolled in a noncredit

-CTE TOP code or a noncredit

-workforce preparation course, or

-had 48 or more contact hours in a

-noncredit CTE or workforce

-preparation course in the selected

-year

-2% increase in Career Ed Students

-13% increase 9+ Career Ed Units Completed

-15% increase in Noncredit Milestones Achieved

-Unduplicated SWP students earning a noncredit certificate, CCCCO certificate, associate degree, CCC baccalaureate degree on a vocational TOP or who attained apprenticeship journey status Number of SWP students who earned 12 or more units at any time and at any college and who enrolled in a four-year institution in the academic year after they exited the California community college system

-Among students who responded to the CTE Outcomes Survey and did not transfer to any postsecondary institution, the proportion who reported that they are working in a job very closely or closely related to their field of study

-42% increase in Degrees, Certificates Earned

-24% increase in Transfer to a 4-Year Institution 2% increase in Employment Related to Career

-Among students who exited the community college system and who did not transfer to any postsecondary institution, median earnings following the academic year of exit

-Among Strong Workforce Program students who exited and who did not transfer to any postsecondary institution, median change in earnings between the second quarter prior to the beginning of the academic year of entry and the second quarter after exit from college

-Among students who exited college and did not transfer to any postsecondary institution, the proportion who attained the district county living wage for a single adult measured immediately following academic year of exit

-11% increase in Median Earnings

-7% increase in Median Change in Earnings

-4% increase in Attaining a Living Wage
+Career Education Student Enrollments - Students who took at least 0.5 units in any single credit course or who had at least 12 positive attendance hours in any single noncredit course on a TOP code that is assigned to a vocational industry sector Students Earning 9+ Units - Students who successfully completed nine or more career education semester units in the selected year within a single district Students Who Attained a Noncredit Workforce Milestone - Students enrolled in a noncredit CTE TOP code or a noncredit workforce preparation course, or had 48 or more contact hours in a noncredit CTE or workforce preparation course in the selected year 2-percentage point increase in Attaining a Living Wage 4-percentage point increase 9+ Career Ed Units Completed 31-percentage point increase in Noncredit Milestones Achieved Unduplicated SWP students earning a noncredit certificate, CCCCO certificate, associate degree, CCC baccalaureate degree on a vocational TOP or who attained apprenticeship journey status Number of SWP students who earned 12 or more units at any time and at any college and who enrolled in a four-year institution in the academic year after they exited the California community college system Among students who responded to the CTE Outcomes Survey and did not transfer to any postsecondary institution, the proportion who reported that they are working in a job very closely or closely related to their field of study.
+Baseline in 2013-14 52-percentage point increase in Degrees, Certificates Earned 24-percentage point increase in Transfer to a 4-Year Institution 2-percentage point increase in Employment Related to Career Among students who exited the community college system and who did not transfer to any postsecondary institution, median earnings following the academic year of exit Among Strong Workforce Program students who exited and who did not transfer to any postsecondary institution, median change in earnings between the second quarter prior to the beginning of the academic year of entry and the second quarter after exit from college Among students who exited college and did not transfer to any postsecondary institution, the proportion who attained the district county living wage for a single adult measured immediately following academic year of exit 7-percentage point increase in Median Earnings 13-percentage point increase in Median Change in Earnings 19- percentage point decrease in Career Ed Student